 World Map Finder, Map of Canary Islands.
 The best web resource for Map of Canary Islands.
 World Map Finder - helping you find your way.

-The capital for the Autonomous Community is shared by the cities of Las Palmas and Santa Cruz, which in turn are the capitals of the provinces of Santa Cruz de Tenerife and Province of Las Palmas.
-Las Palmas de Gran Canaria has been the largest city in the Canaries since 1768, except for a brief period in 1910.
-Between the 1833 territorial division of Spain and 1927 Santa Cruz de Tenerife was the sole capital of the Canary Islands, until 1927 when a decree ordered that the capital of the Canary Islands be shared, as it remains at present.
-The third largest city of the Canary Islands is La Laguna (a World Heritage Site) on Tenerife.
+The status of capital city is shared by the cities of Santa Cruz de Tenerife and Las Palmas de Gran Canaria, which in turn are the capitals of the provinces of Santa Cruz de Tenerife and Las Palmas.
+Until 1927 Santa Cruz de Tenerife was the only capital.
+The third largest city of the Canary Islands is San Cristóbal de La Laguna (City World Heritage Site) on the island of Tenerife.